-Even the boat ride itself is fascinating, gliding through the mangrove and between gigantic limestone rocks.
-Circling the village gives you a real good idea of its size and shape.
-You will then disembark at the main piers, where a dozen of seafood restaurants get ready for their busy lunchtime.
-Since you will still be there at noon, try it anyway: despite being a tourist attraction, Koh Panyee remains a real fishing village and they serve a pretty good Tom Yam Goong.
+The boat ride is fascinating, gliding through the mangrove and between colossal limestone rocks.
+Circling the village gives you an excellent idea of its size and shape.
+You will then disembark at the main piers, where a dozen seafood restaurants get ready for their busy lunchtime.
+Since you will still be there at noon, try it anyway: despite being a tourist attraction, Koh Panyi remains a real fishing village, and they serve a pretty good Tom Yum Goong.

-Koh Panyee (flag island) is a Muslim village built on stilts about 200 years ago at the feet of a giant limestone cliff.
-Only a very small part of the village, where the mosque is built, is on solid ground, the rest just grew from there… and slowly continues to grow.
+Koh Panyi (flag island) is a Muslim village built on stilts about 200 years ago at the feet of a giant limestone cliff.
+Only a tiny part of the village is on solid ground (where the mosque is), and the rest just grew from there and slowly continues to grow.

 The central part of Koh Panyi is a concrete floor connecting dozens of tiny souvenir shops, and from there, a narrow maze of uneven planks leads to the population’s houses.
 Start exploring, and you’ll get easily lost in the network of walkways and tiny shops, all selling tee shirts, batiks and stuff made of shells.
 I guess some people buy those.
 Once you start walking away from the centre, space opens up between wooden houses, corrugated iron or a bit of everything, and you can see a bit more of the sea and the sunlight.

 Koh Panyi is a complete village with a school, police station, a small health centre, and a mosque.
 Living space is amazingly scarce, but people are used to it.
 Tourists have been photographing the locals so often; they barely acknowledge your presence.
 So unless you show some signs of buying something, they will keep going with their daily lives right in front of you: eating, sleeping in hammocks, cleaning, cooking and chatting.
 It’s odd to witness their every move directly inside their house.